biswa-s/notification-banner/README.md

 # \<notification-banner\>

-a customization notification banner in Polymer 3.0
+a customized notification banner in Polymer 3.0

 ## Install the Polymer-CLI